15 Famous Churches in Barcelona Spain You Must Visit

 Perched on the dramatic Montserrat mountain, this Benedictine abbey offers stunning views and a deep sense of spirituality.

 The basilica is home to the famous Black Madonna, a revered statue of the Virgin Mary.
-The easiest way to take a day trip to Montserrat from Barcelona is by taking a guided tour.

 The panoramic view and the interesting history make it one of the most beautiful places near Barcelona.